 Social engineering attacks have seen a significant increase, representing 29% of breaches.
 These attacks exploit human psychology to manipulate individuals into divulging confidential information or performing actions that compromise security.

-To better defend against social engineering, it's important to understand how attackers operate:
+To better defend against social engineering, it's essential to understand how attackers operate:

 Social engineering attacks capitalize on the trust and routines of individuals within an organization.
 With the advent of AI-powered tools, attackers can generate highly personalized and grammatically correct messages, making it harder for recipients to discern fraudulent communications.